 Writing for College and Beyond

 Are you ready to start writing the way college students write?
-Challenge yourself intellectually and creatively as you explore writing as a form of inquiry, and a part of social conversation.
+Challenge yourself intellectually and creatively as you explore and experience writing as a form of inquiry, and a part of social conversation.

 The first half of this course offers you the chance to think carefully about writing narrative prose, which is in effect a form of storytelling.
 Thus you begin the course thinking carefully about what matters to you and why, while writing in a form that resists conventional structures.
-The second half of the course explores expository writing: making a debatable claim and defending that claim through careful analytic reasoning.
-The challenge here is not simply to write with clarity and cohesion but to develop an interesting, engaging argument.
-Gaining fluency in these two modes will prepare you well for all manner of academic and life writing.
+The second half of the course focuses on academic writing: making a debatable claim and defending that claim through careful analytic reasoning using primary and secondary source texts.
+The challenge here is not simply to write with clarity and cohesion but to develop an interesting, engaging, and well-supported argument.
+Gaining fluency in these two modes will prepare you well for all manner of college and life writing.

-* Develop critical reading skills through the study of cultural and literary texts.
+• Develop critical reading skills through the study of cultural and literary texts and student sample essays.

-* Become versed in collegial discourse through group discussion, peer review, and revision processes required of college writers.
+• Become versed in collegial discourse through group discussion, peer review, video recordings, and revision processes required of college writers.

-Instructors of each section may vary to maintain small, writing workshop-style class sizes.
+Instructors vary by section to maintain small, writing workshop-style class sizes.